trescenzi/dice-n-easy/README.md

 # dice-n-easy

 An incredibly simple ruby discord die rolling bot.
-Sidekick, while wonderful, is slow sometimes and since it doesn't seem to be open source dice-beta is built to be a super minimal die roller, largely for use with 5e and other d20 systems.
+Others, while most are solid, can be slow if they aren't self hosted, or are simply overly complicated.
+`dice-n-easy` is built to be super simple to host, have a small footprint, but still be customizable and handle most complex die rolling.

 ## Commands